ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 Etherscan.io -> Ethereum (ETH)

-In the rest of this article we will focus on Blockscout, a popular explorer for ETC.
+For the rest of this article, we will focus on Blockscout, a popular explorer for ETC.

 ## Blockscout Works With Ethereum Classic and Mordor Testnet